 The best way to achieve your physique goals (or any other goal in life) is by turning off all of the bullshit distractions that are holding you back.

-No more spending endless hours searching on google and watching Youtube videos until your eyes hurt from the screen glare.
+Do yourself a favor and stop spending endless hours searching Google and Youtube until your eyes hurt from screen glare.

 Instead, simply follow your gut and a few other basic training principles which include the following…